 There are several requirements and hurdles to get through before a sex offender can file a petition in court requesting their removal from the Georgia Sex Offender Registry and a release from its restrictions.
 These requirements are listed under O.C.G.A. § 42-1-19.

-1) if ten years have passed since the end of their sentence; or
+1) if five years have passed since the end of their sentence; AND

 2) if the offender has been designated as a Level I (low) risk assessment classification by the Sex Offender Registration and Review Board (“SORRB”).